Zanetor Agyeman-Rawlings: Member of Parliament

 She won 10 November 2015 primaries for Korley Klottey constituency in the Greater Accra Region and went on to win the seat in the 2016 Ghanaian general election.
 She retained her seat In the 2020 general elections.
 She serves on the Gender and Children Committee and Environment, Science and Technology Committee.
 She was re-elected member of parliament for the same constituency in the 2024 elections.

+Minister of Environment, Science and Technology

+Agyeman-Rawlings was appointed Minister of Environment, Science and Technology in August 2026.

 Personal life

 Zanetor Agyeman-Rawlings has three children.
-Two of the three children are born to Mr. Herbert Mensah, Ghanaian businessman and president of Rugby Africa.
-She is a Christian.
+The father of her first child was an Irishman Kenneth Kennedy, whom she met while living in Ireland.
+Two of the three children are born to Mr. Herbert Mensah, an ex-sportsmen.